Oncology FAQs

 Are there any reasons why I can’t have a massage?

-If you feel significantly unwell or have a fever, it is not advisable to receive a massage.
+If you feel significantly unwell or have a fever, I suggest you reschedule your appointment.
 If you are being treated with Brachytherapy (sometimes referred to as internal radiation) unfortunately I wouldn’t be able to treat you but can welcome you as soon as the implants have been removed.
 If you have received an infusion of Thiotepa, Methoxtrate, Cytosine, Cyclophosphamide or Cytosan, please allow a minimum of 24 hours before your massage.

 What is medical consent?

-Why don’t I need to get medical consent when being treated by an oncology massage therapist?
+Why don’t I need to get medical consent when being treated by an osteopath or oncology massage therapist?

 Oncology massage is a very gentle technique and is always suitable for those living with cancer or undergoing treatment – including those with the presentations described above.
 Because the technique is always carried out by someone qualified to treat those with cancer, there is no requirement for your doctor to approve the treatment – although I would encourage you to talk to them if you have any concerns.